-The American tradition was also well represented by 3 preeminent composers.
+The American tradition was also well represented by several preeminent composer/performers.

-Harold Budd, a modern poet of the piano, has been playing music since his teens, yet it was not until his late 30s that he found his true voice as a composer.
-In 1978 with the release of The Pavilion of Dreams that the work of this genial Californian began to find an international audience.
+Harold Budd, a modern poet of the piano true voice as a composer in his late 30s.
+He has been playing music since his teens, yet it was not until his late 30s that he found his true voice as a composer.
+In 1978 with the release of The Pavilion of Dreams that his work began to find an international audience.
 In the early 60s, under the spell of John Cage and Morton Feldman.
-As the decade progressed, he moved to an indeterminate, improvisatory music, and a much more spare and minimalistic style: pieces consisted of quiet drones or simple instructions to the performers.
-As the 70s began, Budd ground to an 18-month halt: “I really minimalized myself out of a career,” he says now.
-The turning point came with Madrigals of the Rose Angel in 1972, a gently hypnotic work for harp, electric piano, celeste, percussion, and wordless chorus.
-Brian Eno heard “Madrigals” and offered to record this and other pieces from the Pavilion of Dreams cycle.
-In 1980, the two collaborated on The Plateaux of Mirror, the second record in Eno’s Ambient series.
-In 1986, Budd garnered attention for his collaboration with The Cocteau Twins on The Moon and the Melodies.
-With By the Dawn’s Early Light in 1991, Budd introduced spoken poetry into his music.
-While 1992’s Music for 3 Pianos was again only instrumental, 1994’s She Is a Phantom continued the music and poetry direction of “Dawn’s” and marked a return to composing for ensemble.
+As the decade progressed, he moved to an indeterminate, improvisatory music, and a much more spare and minimalistic style: pieces consisted of quiet drones or simple instructions to the performers. .
+With Madrigals of the Rose Angel (1972), returned refreshed.
+A gently hypnotic work for harp, electric piano, celeste, percussion, and wordless chorus, Brian Eno heard “Madrigals” and offered to record this and future work on his other pieces from the Pavilion of Dreams cycle, returning Budd to a position of prominence.

 Gloria Coates began composing and experimenting with overtones and clusters at the age of nine.
-She considers both Alexander Tcherepnin (who from age 16 encouraged her composing) and Otto Luening to have been her “gurus.”
+She considers both Alexander Tcherepnin and Otto Luening to have been her “gurus.”
 Her studies took her from Chicago and Louisiana (with an MA in composition), to New York’s Cooper Union Art School, and Columbia University for postgraduate studies.
-Gloria Coates has lived in Munich since 1969 where she has promoted American music by organizing a German-American Music Series (1971–1984), producing broadcasts for the radio stations of Munich, Cologne, and Bremen.
+Gloria Coates has lived in Munich since 1969, producing broadcasts for the radio stations of Munich, Cologne, and Bremen.
 From 1975 to 1983 she taught for the University of Wisconsin’s International Programs, initiating the first music programs in London and Munich.
 As an orchestral composer, Coates’ works have been hailed as “the spirit of an expressionistic-apocalyptic-mystical world view.”
 Coates’s breakthrough came with the 1978 premiere of Music on Open Strings, at the Warsaw Autumn Festival, a work for string orchestra in which the strings are retuned.
 It proved to be the most discussed work at the festival; in 1986 it was a finalist for the KIRA Koussevitzsky International Award as one of the most important recorded works that year.
-She has written 15 symphonies and other orchestral pieces, nine string quartets, chamber music, numerous songs, solo pieces, electronic music, and music for the theater.

 John Kennedy’s works have been performed worldwide and featured at major festivals including the Paris Festival d’Automne, Singapore Arts Festival, Kanagawa Arts Festival, Melbourne Arts Festival, Grand Teton Music Festival, Colorado Music Festival, and ISCM World New Music Days.
 He has been commissioned by the Santa Fe Opera, Sarasota Opera, Contemporary Youth Orchestra of Cleveland and many others.
 As Resident Conductor of Spoleto Festival USA, Kennedy leads the Festival’s orchestra program and has conducted the American premieres of operas by Kaija Saariaho, Wolfgang Rihm, and Pascal Dusapin.
-At Spoleto he conducted the American premiere of Philip Glass’ opera Kepler as well as American premieres of orchestra works by John Cage, Jonny Greenwood, Toshio Hosokawa, Toshi Ichiyanagi, and Somei Satoh.
-From 1988 to 2001, he led the New York ensemble Essential Music in a broad cross section of historic and contemporary experimental American music, working with Robert Ashley, John Cage, Kyle Gann, Peter Garland, Lou Harrison, James Tenney, and many others.
+At Spoleto he conducted the American premiere of Philip Glass’ opera Kepler as well as premieres of orchestral works by John Cage, Jonny Greenwood, and Somei Satoh.
 At the behest of Merce Cunningham, Kennedy directed Cage’s memorial musical event/composition in New York, Musiccircus.
-Since 2001, he has lived in New Mexico and is Artistic Director of Santa Fe New Music.

 Thursday, March 1, 2012